Mark070707/Software-Engineering-Portfolio/week3_workflow.md

 that they did not know how to complete the issue.
 Instead i focussed my attention on navagating the workflow dashbard.

 I like the task board, the simple look and feel that it provides.
 Its easy to read and understand with the different colours to seperate the sections.
-It is also cusomisable if you wanted to show a tasks importance or prioraty.
+It is also customisable if you wanted to show a tasks importance or prioraty.
 It seems easy to use and upload work that has been commited.